ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 of the huge design space -- but perhaps it can serve as a concrete baseline to help bring clarity to our discussion.

+Readers may also want to check out https://github.com/ghc-proposals/ghc-proposals/pull/378, a proposal to make sure that GHC continues to support development toward the language imagined here.

 Here, then, are the design principles for Dependent Haskell:

 ### 1. Type inference